synbol/Awesome-Parameter-Efficient-Transfer-Learning/README.md

 - **Pro-tuning: Unified Prompt Tuning for Vision Tasks,** TCSVT 2023.

-  *Nie, Xing and Ni, Bolin and Chang, Jianlong and Meng, Gaofeng and Huo, Chunlei and Xiang, Shiming and Tian, Qi.*
+  *Nie, Xing and Ni, Bolin and Chang, Jianlong and Meng, Gaofeng and Huo, Chunlei and others.*

   [[Paper](https://arxiv.org/abs/2207.14381)][Code]